bjones519/Deployment9/README.md

 - Simulated code change to test pipeline
 - Ran build on a new branch using Jenkinsfile
 - Validated updated app functionality
-- Merged branch to trigger production deploy to main
+- Merged branch to trigger production deploy to master
 - Jenkinsfile deploys latest merged code on the master branch, which deploys the application
 ![Application](screenshots/Screen%20Shot%202023-11-16%20at%208.49.36%20PM.png)